Will forgery case colapses

-Our contesed will disputes team look at the recent will forgery case, R v.
+Allegations of Will forgery and fraud are becoming increasingly common.
+Our contesed will disputes team look at a recent will forgery case, R v.
 Avery and others, which collapsed when the prosecution’s main witness admited Will forgery

 Maidstone Crown Court has recently cleared six people of Will forgery.